isma91/database/README.md

 you can change the file name, the help changes automatically to have the good filename;

-he have, at this moment, 5 arguments which is the type, the host, the username, the password and the database name
+if you need help just lunch the script and add " help";

-for now, the errors are not managed, only some conditions were added to show some help.
+some errors are managed but not all;

-Some update gonna come, if you have some idea, don't hesitate to contact me.
+Some update gonna come, if you have some idea, don't hesitate to contact me;